Meherzad-C/Tic-Tac-Toe/README.md

 6. You can click "Reset" and start the game again.

 Additional information -
-Language - C++
+Language - C++20
 API - SFML API
-IDE - Visual Studio
+IDE - Visual Studio 2022